mapbender/mapbender-documentation/en/book/development/twig.rst

 Twig
 #####
-Symfony follows the template approach and we use this in Mapbender3.
+Symfony follows the template approach and we use this in Mapbender.
 Symfony uses a templating engine to generate HTML, CSS or other content.

 Twig is a templating engine that is packaged in Symfony2 and offers an easy and powerfull way to generate templates.